 Submitting an Offer:

-- All USG Internal employees interested, and eligible should visit usaid.ci.hr to apply.
+• All interested and eligible candidates should visit http://usaid.ci.hr to apply.
 Applicants with P-net accounts can log-in from the above website to apply and first-time users will be required to register on the site before they can apply.

-This position is open to Lesotho citizens and Lesotho permanent resident permit holders.
-USAID Lesotho management will consider nepotism/conflict of interest, budget, need for continuity, and residency status in determining successful applications.
+This position is open to South African citizens and South African permanent resident permit holders.
+USAID Southern Africa management will consider nepotism/conflict of interest, budget, need for continuity, and residency status in determining successful applications.
 Current USG employees on probationary status (i.e., within their first year of employment) are not eligible to apply.

 Three (3) references, who are not family members or relatives, with working telephone and e-mail contacts.
 The references must be able to provide substantive information about your past performance and abilities.
 USAID reserves the right to contact your previous employers for relevant information concerning your performance and may consider such information in its evaluation of the application.

-This position will be compensated in accordance with the U.S. Mission for Lesotho’s Local Compensation Plan (LCP).
+This position will be compensated in accordance with the U.S. Mission for South Africa’s Local Compensation Plan (LCP).
 The successful candidate’s salary level will be based on prior job-related experience and salary history.